-- Increasing concentrations of DHT lead to increasing AR activation in vitro in AR reporter gene assays (OECD, 2020; Williams et al., 2017). - In cell lines where proliferation can be induced by androgens (such as prostate cancer cells) proliferation can be used as a readout for AR-activation.
-Finasteride, a 5 α -reductase inhibitor, dose-dependently decreases AR-mediated prostate cancer cell line proliferation (Bologna et al., 1995).
-0.001 μ M finasteride decreased the growth rate with 44%, 0.1 μ M decreased the growth rate with 80%. - Specific events of masculinization during development are dependent on AR activation by DHT, including the development and length of the perineum which can be measured as the anogenital distance (AGD, (Schwartz et al., 2019)).
-E.g. a dose-dependent effect of rat in utero exposure to the 5 α -reductase inhibitor finasteride was observed on the length of the AGD, where 0.01 mg/kg bw/day finasteride reduced the AGD measured at pup day 1 by 8%, whereas 1 mg/kg bw/day reduced the AGD by 23% (Bowman et al., 2003).
+- In cell lines where proliferation can be induced by androgens (such as prostate cancer cells) proliferation can be used as a readout for AR-activation.
+Finasteride, a 5 $\alpha$ -reductase inhibitor, dose-dependently decreases AR-mediated prostate cancer cell line proliferation (Bologna et al., 1995).
+0.001 $\mu$ M finasteride decreased the growth rate with 44%, 0.1 $\mu$ M decreased the growth rate with 80%. - Specific events of masculinization during development are dependent on AR activation by DHT, including the development and length of the perineum which can be measured as the anogenital distance (AGD, (Schwartz et al., 2019)).
+E.g. a dose-dependent effect of rat in utero exposure to the 5 $\alpha$ -reductase inhibitor finasteride was observed on the length of the AGD, where 0.01 mg/kg bw/day finasteride reduced the AGD measured at pup day 1 by 8%, whereas 1 mg/kg bw/day reduced the AGD by 23% (Bowman et al., 2003).